United States of America country brief

 The United States is a liberal democracy with a federal political structure comprising 50 states and the District of Columbia.
 The federal government is characterised by a separation of the powers of the executive from the legislative and judicial functions.
 The constituent states have significant powers of self-government.

-Heading the executive is a President elected every four years in a national contest by universal suffrage.
-A presidential election is held every fourth year, and though millions of Americans vote in the election, the President is not directly elected by the people.
-On the first Tuesday in November of every fourth year, the people elect the members of the Electoral College.
+Heading the executive is a President, elected every four years through a national contest by universal suffrage.
+Though millions of Americans vote in the election, the President is not directly elected by the people.
+On the first Tuesday in November of every fourth year, registered voters elect the members of the Electoral College.
 Apportioned by population to the 50 states — one for each member of their congressional delegation (with the District of Columbia receiving three votes) — these Electors then cast the votes for the President.
 There are currently 538 electors in the Electoral College.

 The legislature, known as the Congress, consists of the 100-member Senate and the 435-member House of Representatives.
 Senators are elected on a state basis and serve six year terms.
 Each state is represented by two Senators.
 Representatives are elected from single-member constituencies and serve two year terms.
 Congress has sole powers to make US federal legislation and appropriate financial outlays, and operates through a system of committees.
 Legislation must be approved by both chambers to become law.
 The President can veto legislation, but can be overridden by two-thirds majorities in both chambers.